flutter/website/src/docs/development/tools/vs-code.md

 1. Select **Settings > Extensions > Dart Configuration**.
 2. Check the `Debug External Libraries` option.

-### The Flutter Inspector, performance profiling, and Dart DevTools

-Dart DevTools are a set of debugging and profiling tools presented with an html-based UI.
-DevTools replaces the previous browser-based profiling tool, Observatory, and includes functionality previously only available to IntelliJ, like the Flutter Inspector.

-DevTools is still in development but is available to preview.
-For installation and getting started instructions, see the [DevTools' docs][].

 ## Editing tips for Flutter code

 If you have additional tips we should share, [let us know][]!